-MICROBIOLOGICAL TESTING
+2. MICROBIOLOGICAL TESTING

-2.1 E.coli and Total Coliform
+2.1 E. coli and Total Coliform

-Bacteriological tests for E.coli and total coliforms are required weekly from the raw and treated water at the facility and from the distribution system.
+Bacteriological tests for E. coli and total coliforms are required weekly from the raw and treated water at the facility and from the distribution system.
 Extra samples are taken after major repairs or maintenance work.
-Any E.coli or total coliform results above the Maximum Allowable Concentration (MAC) of 0 colonies per 100 mL in treated water samples must be reported to the Ministry of Environment, Conservation and Parks (MECP) and Medical Officer of Health (MOH).
+Any E. coli or total coliform results above the Maximum Allowable Concentration (MAC) of 0 colonies per 100 mL in treated water samples must be reported to the Ministry of Environment, Conservation and Parks (MECP) and the Medical Officer of Health (MOH).
 Resamples and any other required actions are taken as quickly as possible.
-The results from the annual sampling program are shown on the table below.
-There were no adverse test results from 982 treated water samples in this reporting period.
+The results from the annual sampling program are shown in the table below.
+There was one adverse test result from 1,004 normal weekly treated water samples in this reporting period.
+There was one additional total coliform adverse test result, the sample was collected as a maintenance and repair sample during scheduled watermain maintenance.
+The corrective action for adverse test results is summarized in section 6.2.

 Source Number of Samples Range of E. coli Min - Max MAC = 0 (colonies / 100 mL) Range of Total Coliform Min - Max MAC = 0 (colonies / 100 mL)

-Raw 572 0 0 - 8
+Raw 612 0 0 - 24

-Treated 208 0 0
+Treated 202 0 0

-Distribution 779 0 0
+Distribution 802 0 0 - 11